 - The part-time lecturer filed a lawsuit with the Tokyo District Court demanding confirmation of her status, claiming that the university’s response was “an infringement of her right to conversion to the unlimited-term contract.

-On December 16, 2021, the Tokyo District Court ruled in favor of the plaintiff, stating that “a person who does not conduct research as part of his/her duties cannot be considered a ‘researcher'” and approved the “unlimited-term conversion based on service in excess of five years” (see below for the Tokyo District Court ruling).
+On December 16, 2021, the Tokyo District Court ruled in favor of the plaintiff, stating that “a person who does not conduct research as part of his/her duties cannot be considered a ‘researcher'” and approved the “unlimited-term conversion based on service in excess of five years” See the court ruling

 Senshu University was dissatisfied with this decision and immediately appealed to the Tokyo High Court.